emilianavt/VSeeFaceSDK/README.md

 prevent the head and hands from following the tracking, allowing all bones of the avatar to be controlled by the animation.

+Animations are faded in and out according to the expression's transition time.
+Due to this, an animation that just sets the color of an object to red and is three frames long without looping would still fade the color to red when activated and fade it back when deactivated, as the animation's value would remain at that of its last frame, while the weight of the animation changes.
+If the fading should be controlled by the animation, it is recommended to set the transition time to 0 instead.

 It is possible to add custom main cameras to an avatar as long as they are disabled by default and only enabled through animations or similar mechanisms.
 In this case, a VSF_MainCamera